Berliner Theater

 Are there guided tours?

-Check the official website for information regarding any guided tours or special events that may be available.
+Check the official website for any potential guided tours or events that may be available in the area.

 What’s the best time to visit?